 The impressive Three Gorges Dam

 Linking the Bund and People's Square, the pedestrian-only East Nanjing Road is a great place to feel the vibe of Shanghai.
-It's the city's best-known shopping street with a perfect mix of shopping malls, department stores, boutiques and food stalls lining up where you can shop till you drop.
-Of course, you don't have to buy anything here, simply to take a leisure stroll can be exceedingly relaxing and rewarding because a walk through the street is a walk through the history of this cosmopolitan city.
-It is here that China's first department store opened and art deco styling, new products, automobiles, and new ideas ushered in nearly a century ago.
+It's the city's best-known shopping street with a perfect mix of shopping malls, department stores, boutiques, and food stalls lining up where you can shop till you drop.
+Of course, you don't have to buy anything here, simply taking a leisure stroll can be exceedingly relaxing and rewarding because a walk through the street is a walk through the history of this cosmopolitan city.
+It is here that China's first department store opened and art deco styling, new products, automobiles, and new ideas were ushered in nearly a century ago.
 And that is one of the most important reasons why Shanghai became the country's most fashionable city.
 Take a night stroll if possible for it would be more impressive when everything gets lit up.

 There's no better time to experience the festivity of the most populous nation in the world than the Chinese New Year, which usually takes place at the end of January or the beginning of February.
-Temple fairs, feasts, colorful traditional costumes, extravagant firework displays and everything you can expect to see and do.
+Temple fairs, feasts, colorful traditional costumes, extravagant firework displays, and everything you can expect to see and do.

 Celebrations may vary from place to place, but one thing people from all over China do is set off fireworks.
-On the New Year's Eve when the clock strikes 12, you'll hear fireworks exploding and rockets shooting far and wide as if you were in the middle of a war movie by Steven Spielberg.
+On New Year's Eve when the clock strikes 12, you'll hear fireworks exploding and rockets shooting far and wide as if you were in the middle of a war movie by Steven Spielberg.
 Buy some fireworks and set them off yourself if you're adventurous.
-Just in case you want to be part of the festival, you can check out more on 7 Best Places to Celebrate Spring Festival in China.
+Just in case you want to be part of the festival, you can check out more on the 7 Best Places to Celebrate Spring Festival in China.